Mokens/MIPs/MIPS/mip-3-New-Collection-Proposals.md

 ### Rational

-The purpose of the Mokens project to make mokens desirable, useful and valuable for people and to disseminate their use.
+The purpose of the Mokens project is to make many valuable cryptocollectibles and to facilitate their trade, usefulness and dissemination.

-New eras should help the Mokens project in some way and the rational of a proposed era should explain how it helps the Mokens project.
+New collections should help the Mokens project in some way and the rational of a proposed era should explain how it helps the Mokens project.

-Here are examples of things to consider when writing a New Era Proposal:
+Here are examples of things to consider when writing a New Collections Proposal:
-1. Does the proposed era help get mokens accepted and integrated with other Ethereum projects?
+1. Does the proposed collection help get mokens accepted and integrated with other Ethereum projects?
-2. Will the proposed era cause more people to adopt mokens?
+2. Will the proposed collection cause more people to adopt mokens?
-3. Does the proposed era distinguish itself from past eras?
+3. Does the proposed collection distinguish itself from past collections?
-4. Will the proposed era satisfy existing moken holders (molders)?
+4. Will the proposed collection satisfy existing moken holders (molders)?
-5. Does the proposed era support or assist projects that use mokens?
+5. Does the proposed collection support or assist projects that use mokens?
-6. Is the proposed era exciting and interesting and useful for something?
+6. Is the proposed collection exciting and interesting and useful for something?
-7. Does the proposed era balance moken scarcity: increase moken supply if they are too scarce or restrict moken creation if there are too many available at low prices on exchanges?

-## Selecting New Era Proposals

-People should show their interest and support for New Era Proposals by adding various emojis to them.
-Here are examples of emojis that can be used: :thumbsup:, :thumbsdown:, :heart:, :smiley:, 🎉

-Up to 3 of the most popular New Era Proposals are selected for voting.
-Similar New Era Proposals should be consolidated.
-For example 2 or 3 similar proposals should be combined to 1.

-## Voting for a New Era

-Voting for a new era is done on the 15th of every month.

-**Except** if no New Era Proposals have been submitted then there is no vote and the current era continues for another month.

-**Except** if only one new era proposal has been submitted for a month then that proposal will be accepted without a vote.

-*At this time:* If there is more than one New Era Proposal then people will vote on github for the New Era Proposal that they want.
-The New Era Proposal that gets the most support from the people wins.

-*In the future:* If there is more than one New Era Proposal then the selected eras and the option for no new era are put into an Ethereum contract.
-A simple web user interface is used to interact with the voting contract.
-Moken holders (molders) vote on the era they want.
-The weight of each molder's vote depends on how many mokens he/she owns, however in the future this may be limited to prevent any one user from having too much influence.

-At this time Nick Mudge may veto a winning New Era Proposal if due to circumstances there is a better course of action for the project.

-The winning era will start on the 1st of the coming month, or there will be no change if the no new era option won the vote.

-The same process repeats each month.
+7. Who would mint mokens for this collection?

 ## Contact